 Oklahoma HVAC License: How to Become an HVAC Contractor in Oklahoma

 That statistic is supported by how many contractors are trying to find skilled tradesmen like plumbers, electricians, and HVAC technicians.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 67% of firms in Oklahoma had unfilled hourly craft positions on June 30, 2020.
+According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 67% of firms in Oklahoma had unfilled hourly craft positions.
 So, if you get the training you need, you will have a lot of jobs to choose from when you’re ready.

 » Want to grow your HVAC business?
 Click here to get a demo.